dvmorozov/arxiv/ArxivNavigator/README.md

 </div>

 *Hold mouse on node to see topic identifier and related number of articles.
 Drag node to see relations.
-Click node to see list of latest articles.*
+Click node to see list of latest articles.
+Node opacity decreases exponentially with time since time of the last published article.*

 <a href="https://dvmorozov.github.io/arxiv/ArxivNavigator/topics.html" target="_blank">Open graph in new window</a>